 - Olive Garden Minestrone Soup

 - Sausage Lentil Soup

 - 2 tablespoons butter

-- 16 ounces pumpkin
+- 16 ounces pumpkin puree

-- 2 cups chicken stock vegetable stock is ok
+- 2 cups chicken or vegetable stock

 - 1/4 cup heavy cream